nauam/Courses/docs/administration/projects/node-execution/ssh.md

 The default authentication mechanism is public/private key using a **private key file** stored locally on disk.

 The built-in SSH connector allows the private key file to be specified in several different ways.
-You can configure it per-node, per-project, or per-QW Control instance.
+You can configure it per-node, per-project, or per-Rundeck instance.

-When connecting to the remote node, QW Control will look for a property/attribute specifying the location of the **private key file**, in this order, with the first match having precedence:
+When connecting to the remote node, Rundeck will look for a property/attribute specifying the location of the **private key file**, in this order, with the first match having precedence:

 1. **Node level**: `ssh-keypath` attribute on the Node.
 Applies only to the target node.
 2. **Project level**: `project.ssh-keypath` property in `project.properties`.
 Applies to any project node by default.
-3. **QW Control level**: `framework.ssh-keypath` property in `framework.properties`.
+3. **Rundeck level**: `framework.ssh-keypath` property in `framework.properties`.
 Applies to all projects by default.

 If you private key is encrypted with a passphrase, then you can use a "Secure Remote Authentication Option" to prompt the user to enter the passphrase when executing on the Node.
 See below.